 The name, Skerryvore, is derived from the Gaelic words “Sgeir” meaning the rock and “mhor” (“mh” is pronounced “v”) meaning big.
-The lighthouse marks a very extensive and treacherous reef of rocks lying in the sea off the Hebrides some 10 or 11 miles south west of Tiree.
-It was built of granite quarried on the Island of Mull during the six years from 1838 to 1844, to the design of Alan Stevenson, Engineer and constitutes an outstanding example of lighthouse engineering.
-The beautiful symmetry of the outline of the tower, the proportions of which are a height of 156ft with diameter of 42ft at the base tapering to 16ft at the top, ranks it amongst the most graceful of all lighthouse towers; it is even asserted by some that Skerryvore is the worlds most graceful lighthouse.
+The lighthouse was built of granite quarried on the Island of Mull during the six years from 1838 to 1844, to the design of Alan Stevenson, Engineer and constitutes an outstanding example of lighthouse engineering.
+The beautiful symmetry of the outline of the tower ranks it amongst the most graceful of all lighthouse towers.
+The height of the tower is 156ft with a diameter of 42ft at the base, tapering to 16ft at the top.

-Alan Stevenson and his workmen eventually landed on the rock in June 1838 to undertake the first task which was to erect a wooden barrack for housing the men during their stay throughout the coming summers which were to be regarded as the working seasons.
+Alan Stevenson and his workmen landed on the rock in June 1838 to undertake the first task which was to erect a wooden barrack for housing the men during their stay throughout the coming summers, which were to be regarded as the working seasons.

-When possible, Stevenson and his men landed on the rock at 4am each morning and worked until 8pm each night with two half-hour breaks, a 17 hour day.
+When possible, Stevenson and his men worked a 17 hour day.
+They landed on the rock at 4am each morning and worked until 8pm each night with two half-hour breaks.
 Landing on the rock was often impossible and it was soon obvious that the barrack would not be completed the first season.
-On 11 September the season finished until the following Spring and the uncompleted barrack stood for two months before it was totally destroyed during a severe gale on 3 November.
-Although this represented a severe setback to plans, in that four months toil had been devastated, Alan Stevenson refused to be moved from his belief that it was still possible to erect a Lighthouse on the Skerryvore reef.
+On 11 September the season finished and the uncompleted barrack stood for two months before it was totally destroyed during a severe gale on 3 November.
+Although this represented a severe setback to plans, Alan Stevenson refused to be moved from his belief that it was possible to erect a lighthouse on the Skerryvore reef.

-Work started again on 6 May 1839 on the erection of a new barrack and also on the excavation of the foundations.
-It was little surprise nevertheless that progress was at the time minimal as on several occasions cranes, tools and materials were swept into the sea.
-Despite these frustrations however the barrack was finally completed on 3 September and that year’s season came to an end.
+On 6 May 1839 work resumed on the erection of a new barrack and on the excavation of the foundations.
+It wasn’t a surprise that progress was minimal due to cranes, tools and materials being swept into the sea.
+Despite these frustrations, the barrack was finally completed on 3 September and the year’s ‘season’ came to an end.

 On 30 April 1840 the workmen landed on the rock for the start of the season’s operations and found to their relief that the barrack had withstood the winter’s gales.
-After the disappointment of the previous year they now seemed to be making headway and on 4 July work on the actual tower was embarked upon.
-Three days later the Duke of Argyll, accompanied by the Duchess, were landed on the rock and with due ceremony, laid the foundation stone of the tower.
+After the disappointment of the previous year they now seemed to be making headway and on 4 July they started work on the actual tower.
+Three days later the Duke of Argyll, accompanied by the Duchess, landed on the rock and with due ceremony, laid the foundation stone of the tower.
 Work pressed on now and the precise work done at Hynish by the masons bore fruit and enabled the rock workmen to set as many as 85 blocks in a day.
 By the end of the season the tower had risen to a height of 8 feet 2 inches.

 The new season began again on 20 May 1841 and by 8 July, the solid base of the tower was completed.
 Work ended for that year on 17 August when 37 of the 97 courses of stone had been laid.